-- The exams are not cumulative. - Textbook material that doesn't show up in lectures is not testable; primary or review papers that are assigned and posted on Canvas are testable. - There will be no make-up exams for the midterms. - You will not be accommodated for missing an exam unless you present evidence of unavoidable hardship with 48 hours of missing the exam. - Students who plan to be absent for varsity athletics, family obligations, or other commitments, cannot assume they will be accommodated, and must discuss their commitments with me by 11th January 2019 if they wish to be considered for accommodation.
+- Midterm 2 is not cumulative, but the final exam is mildly cumulative.
+By "mildly cumulative", I mean that the final exam will a few questions that test your ability to connect material from across the course, making links between the various drugs and addiction, rather than simply retesting minutiae from earlier in the course. - There will be no make-up exams for the midterms. - You will not be accommodated for missing an exam unless you present evidence of unavoidable hardship with 48 hours of missing the exam. - Students who plan to be absent for varsity athletics, family obligations, or other commitments, cannot assume they will be accommodated, and must discuss their commitments with me by 11th January 2019 if they wish to be considered for accommodation.
 (See "Attendance" below for more on this.) - Being accommodated for missing a midterm exam is at my sole discretion.
 Similarly, I may send you to Academic Advising if I feel ill-equipped to judge the nature of your hardship, as Advising has much more experience in the matter. - If you are accommodated for missing a midterm exam, that portion of your course grade will be evenly split between the other midterm and the final exam.
-If you are accommodated for missing both midterms, which is exceedingly rare, you will be

-- assigned a research project to make up for the portion of the grade corresponding to midterms 1 and 2.
+If you are accommodated for missing both midterms, which is exceedingly rare, you will be assigned a research project to make up for the portion of the grade corresponding to midterms 1 and 2.
 I do not recommend this. - If you miss the final exam, you must contact your Faculty Academic Advising Office to address the issue-note that they will probably require unambiguous medical or other documentation.
 Please refer to the UBC Calendar for details of "academic concession".
-Note that make-ups for the final will differ from the version used for the rest of the class. - You will not be able to write an exam if 1) you are more than 20 minutes late, or 2) another student has already submitted their exam and left the exam room-whichever occurs first. - Note that, during exams, instructors or invigilators reserve the right to move you to a new seat without providing an explanation. - All exams will include multiple-choice and short-answer questions.
+Note that make-ups for the final will differ from the version used for the rest of the class. - You will not be able to write an exam if 1) you are more than 20 minutes late, or 2) another student has already submitted their exam and left the exam room-whichever occurs first. - Note that, during exams, instructors or invigilators reserve the right to move you to a new seat without providing an explanation. - There will be topics covered in class that are not in the readings and materials in the readings that expand upon what we cover in class.
+You will be responsible for both.
+That is, all readings and all lecture materials are examinable. - All exams will include multiple-choice and short-answer questions.
 Due to the short nature of our lecture times, the test will be broken into two components across two different days.
-I recognize that this is not ideal, and I'm sorry that I don't (yet?) have a better solution for it. - Once exams have been marked, grades will be sent out via Canvas. - You are strongly encouraged to review your exam with your TA. - Grade adjustments are very uncommon but if a dispute between TA and student occurs for grading, Jay will regrade that component of your exam-this can result in the same grade, an increase, or a decrease, depending on Jay's judgement of your answer.
+I recognize that this is not ideal, and I'm sorry that I don't (yet?) have a better solution for it.

+- Once exams have been marked, grades will be sent out via Canvas. - You are strongly encouraged to review your exam with your TA. - Grade adjustments are very uncommon but if a dispute between TA and student occurs for grading, Jay will regrade that component of your exam-this can result in the same grade, an increase, or a decrease, depending on Jay's judgement of your answer.
 Any grading disputes must be handled within 2 weeks of exam grades being released.